-Hierarchical Mobile IPv6 (HMIPv6) is the proposed enhancement of Mobile Internet Protocol
+Hierarchical Mobile IPv6 (HMIPv6) is the proposed enhancement of Mobile Internet Protocol versions 6 (

-improve handoff speed for mobile connections.
+speed for mobile connections.
 HMIPv6 is a proposed standard from the Internet Engineering Task Force (

 A new node in HMIPv6 called the Mobility Anchor Point (MAP) serves as a local entity to aid in mobile handoffs.
 The MAP, which replaces MIPv4's

-anywhere within a hierarchy of routers.
+, can be located anywhere within a hierarchy of routers.
 In contrast to the foreign agent, there is no requirement for a MAP to reside on each subnet.
 The MAP helps to decrease handoff-related